 Ultimately, the more suitable inquiry in most cases is not whether the FP&S clause provides protection beyond the international minimum standard, but what the international minimum standard itself provides.
 Whatever the gap between the BIT FP&S standard and the customary FP&S standard may have been before, it may now be more of an academic question than one with significant practical consequences.
 This is because tribunals have increasingly been finding that the traditional conception of the customary minimum standard of treatment has evolved substantially and moved towards the BIT standard.20

 v Distinction from FET

 Moreover, the principle of effectiveness counsels in favour of a meaning for FP&S distinct from FET.
 The principle of effectiveness is a principle of treaty interpretation according to which all provisions of a treaty shall be given effective meaning.
-However, if FP&S was indeed subsumed within FET, that would render the FP&S clause meaningless in the large majority of BITs in which it appears alongside the FET clause.
-If the state parties to the BIT believed that the FP&S standard was subsumed with the FET standard, there would have been no need to expressly include the FP&S clause in such a treaty.
+However, if FP&S was indeed subsumed within FET, that would render the FP&S clause meaningless in the BITs in which it appears alongside the FET clause.
+If the state parties to the BIT believed that the FP&S standard was subsumed with the FET standard, there would have been no need to expressly include the FP&S clauses in their treaties.